Exploring Frederik Meijer Gardens in Grand Rapids, MI

 The Frederik Meijer Gardens & Sculpture Park encompasses 158 acres of indoor and outdoor botanical and artistic experiences, just outside of Grand Rapids, Michigan.
-With outdoor trails and nature areas, the campus offers plenty of space for a socially-distanced visit.
+With outdoor trails and nature areas, the campus offers plenty of room to roam and explore.

 Built in 1995, Meijer Gardens has added to its original footprint, now offering both indoor and outdoor experiences year-round.
 Along with many permanent exhibits, you’ll find an annual springtime butterfly exhibit as well as their wintertime holiday exhibition.